-As of December 31, 2015, we had more than 39,000 customer accounts across a broad array of company sizes and industries and located in over 150 countries.
-Some of our largest customers include Capital One, Cisco, Deloitte, Wells Fargo and various U.S. Government Agencies.
+As of December 31, 2016, we had more than 54,000 customer accounts across a broad array of company sizes and industries.
+Some of our largest customers include Verizon, Capital One, Cisco, Deloitte and various U.S. Government Agencies.
 In addition, we have cultivated strong relationships with technology partners to help us extend the reach of our products.
-These partners include both traditional database vendors such as International Business Machines Corporation ("IBM"), Microsoft Corporation, Oracle Corporation and Teradata Corporation and emerging database vendors such as Amazon.com, Inc., Cloudera, Inc., Google Inc., Pivotal Greenplum Database ("Pivotal GPDB") and Vertica (a division of Hewlett-Packard Company).
+These partners include both traditional database vendors such as International Business Machines Corporation ("IBM"), Microsoft Corporation, Oracle Corporation and Teradata Corporation and emerging database vendors such as Amazon.com, Inc., Cloudera, Inc., Google Inc., Pivotal Greenplum Database ("Pivotal GPDB") and Vertica (a division of Hewlett Packard Enterprise).

-We have achieved significant growth in recent periods.
-For the years ended December 31, 2015, 2014 and 2013, our total revenues were \$653.6 million, \$412.6 million and \$232.4 million, respectively, representing a compound annual growth rate of approximately 67.7% from 2013 to 2015.
-We had a net loss of \$83.7 million for the year ended December 31, 2015 and net income of \$5.9 million and \$7.1 million for the years ended December 31, 2014 and 2013, respectively.
-We have generated positive cash flow from operating activities of \$136.8 million, \$89.5 million and \$37.7 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+We have been growing in recent periods.
+For the years ended December 31, 2016, 2015 and 2014, our total revenues were \$826.9 million, \$653.6 million and \$412.6 million, respectively.
+We had net losses of \$144.4 million and \$83.7 million for the years ended December 31, 2016 and 2015, respectively and net income of \$5.9 million for the year ended December 31, 2014.
+We have generated positive cash flow from operating activities of \$175.0 million, \$136.8 million and \$89.5 million for the years ended December 31, 2016, 2015 and 2014, respectively.
 We believe our land and expand business model provides financial visibility as aggregate revenues from subsequent sales of products and maintenance services to our customers have typically been multiples of the revenues we realized from those customers' initial purchases.